nshiell/blue-log-viewer/readme.md

 ## To Run on Mac OSX:
 ![Log Viewer - Main Window](https://nshiell.com/img/blue-log-viewer/product-osx-v1-1-0.png)
+I use https://brew.sh/ to get it to install - you can try pip3 etc

 `python3.7 blue-log-viewer.py`

 #### If you see something resembling the following: